lyokha/ngx-export-tools-extra/README.md

 ngxExportYY 'urlDecode
 ```

-Besides the two exporters imported from the EDE module, two additional
+Besides the two handlers imported from the EDE module, two additional
-exporters were defined here: *renderEDETemplateFromFreeValue* and *urlDecode*.
+handlers were defined here: *renderEDETemplateFromFreeValue* and *urlDecode*.
 We are going to use them for parsing JSON values from HTTP cookies.

 ###### File *nginx.conf*